• Skip to primary navigation

 It is said that the ladies of the family used to pick up fresh or leftover vegetables and then lay them in a pan together with rice and potatoes, increasing the dose of carbohydrates and making it complete in energy and nutritional terms.

-Since then, the recipe traveled from the countryside to the coast, meeting maritime culture and Spanish influence.
+Since then, the recipe travelled from the countryside to the coast, meeting maritime culture and Spanish influence.

 Assembling